openhab/openhab-addons/addons/voice/org.openhab.voice.gtts/README.md

 # Google Cloud Text-to-Speech

-The Google Cloud Text-to-Speech API converts text or Speech Synthesis Markup Language (SSML) input into audio data of natural human speech.
-It provides 30 voices, available in multiple languages and variants and applies DeepMind’s groundbreaking research in WaveNet and Google’s powerful neural networks to deliver the highest fidelity possible.
+Google Cloud TTS Service uses Google's Cloud Text-to-Speech API to convert text or Speech Synthesis Markup Language (SSML) input into audio data of natural human speech.
+It provides 30 voices, available in multiple languages and variants and applies DeepMind’s groundbreaking research in WaveNet and Google’s powerful neural networks.
-This addon uses this API for implementation of TTSService.
 The implementation caches the converted texts under $userdata/ gtts/cache folder to reduce the load on the API and make the conversion faster.

 ## Table of Contents